As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 - All you need to do now is fit it in the frame and you’ve got yourself a door plug.

 Foam floor tiles are usually made from EVA rubber, which is quite dense and very durable.
-These are the sort of thing you might have had for your kid’s play mat, or you might have one left over from when you did yoga.
+These are the sort of things you might have had for your kid’s play mat, or you might have one leftover from when you did yoga.
 I’d recommend either using interlocking floor tiles or a large yoga mat because these will be the easiest to work with.

 Much like with carpet, the easiest thing to do is fix the foam tiles directly to the door, which is easiest with spray adhesive.
 However, you should also bear in mind that foam tiles are much lighter than carpet, so you’ll definitely want to use several layers.